pydicom/pydicom/CONTRIBUTING.md

 [matplotlib](http://matplotlib.org/), and
 [pillow](http://pillow.readthedocs.io/en/latest/).

-When you are writing documentation, it is important to reference the related part of the DICOM standard, and give give intuition to the reader on what the method does.
-It is best to always start with a small paragraph with a hand-waving explanation of what the method does to the data and a figure (coming from an example) illustrating it.
+When you are writing documentation that references DICOM, it is often helpful to reference the related part of the
+[DICOM standard](https://www.dicomstandard.org/current/).
+Try to make the explanations intuitive and understandable also for users not fluent in DICOM.